 Why Stay Interviews Are Not the Fix You Think

 The stay interview movement gained traction as the proactive alternative.
 Instead of waiting for someone to quit, you ask them now what keeps them and what might push them out.
-Forbes highlighted the shift in 2024, noting that organizations replacing exit interviews with stay interviews saw measurable improvements in retention.
+The point is simple: organizations should listen before the exit conversation rather than waiting until the decision is final.

 But here is what the stay interview evangelists rarely mention: most stay interviews fail in execution.